2008 American League Championship Series: Game 2

 The Rays won a hard-hitting, marathon game that lasted 5 hours and 27 minutes, and featured seven home runs, which broke the ALCS record and tied the all-time LCS record.
 Starters Scott Kazmir and Josh Beckett were both ineffective, giving up six of those home runs and lasting under five innings.

 In the top of the first, David Ortiz walked and Kevin Youkilis singled with two outs before both scored on Jason Bay's double, but in the bottom of the inning, Carlos Pena doubled with two outs before Evan Longoria's home run tied the game.
 Dustin Pedroia's leadoff home run in the third put the Red Sox up 3−2, but in the bottom of the inning, B. J. Upton's one-out home run tied the game again, then Longoria doubled with two outs before scoring on Carl Crawford's single to put the Rays up 4–3.
 Cliff Floyd's leadoff home run in the fourth extended the Rays' lead to 5–3, but home runs by Pedroia and Youkilis in the fifth tied the game.
 Grant Balfour relieved Kazmir and allowed a home run to Bay to put the Red Sox up 6–5.
-In the bottom of the inning, Upton walked without out, stole second and scored on Pena's single to tie the game.
+In the bottom of the inning, Upton walked with one out, stole second and scored on Pena's single to tie the game.
 Longoria's RBI double then put the Rays up 7–6.
 Javier Lopez relieved Beckett and allowed an RBI single to Crawford.
-Bay's single in the seventh off of Chad Bradford scored Pedroia, who walked off of J. P. Howell with one out earlier that inning.
-A wild pitch by Dan Wheeler in the eighth allowed Pedroia, who singled to lead off the inning off of Bradford, to score and tie the game, forcing extra innings.
+Bay's single in the seventh off Chad Bradford scored Pedroia, who walked off J. P. Howell with one out earlier that inning.
+A wild pitch by Dan Wheeler in the eighth allowed Pedroia, who singled to lead off the inning off Bradford, to score and tie the game, forcing extra innings.
 In the bottom of the 11th, Mike Timlin walked three to load the bases before a sacrifice fly by Upton allowed Fernando Perez to score the winning run.
 The Rays' 2007 #1 draft pick, David Price, was credited with the win.